AuraPoint/lolipopoffline/utilities/README.md

-# Lolipop: Offline "utilities" folder
-These are some utilites that lvm needs.
-# Do i delete it?
+# utilities
-No. Don't delete this folder, it's all of start_lolipop.bat magic in here.
+The utilities folder is used to run Wrapper Offline, and more.
+Don't delete this or basically nothing would work because all of the start_wrapper.bat magic is in here.
+This also includes the source code of any of the stuff we use.
-It can break features.